 In 2017 the “Assembly” installation will come to St. Margaret of Antioch Church (The Marble Church) in Bodelwyddan.
 With the installation comes a beautiful book where one can record the stories of lives lost in Belgium.
 The creator of this project, Ms. Val Carman, joined us for the unveiling ceremony, together with Lester Simpson, who worked on a fantastic World War One project (see it here) and Ms. Christina Thompson from the Marble Church.

 We have many people to thank for making today happen:

 The wonderful residents of St. David’s Residential Home.
-You made us so welcome in your beautiful lounge.
+You made us so welcome.
 We hope you enjoyed the day as much as we did.